How Much Does a Pool Screen Enclosure Cost to Build?

 Local Laws

 Certain states, such as Florida, require pool enclosures for safety reasons.
-Always double check your local laws and regulations to know if you need a pool enclosure in your yard.
+It’s a good idea for homeowners to double check local laws and regulations to know if you need a pool enclosure to comply with legal requirements.

 Benefits of a Pool Screen Enclosure

-Having a pool enclosure can improve the experience of using the pool.
+Having a pool with a screened enclosure can improve the experience of using the pool.
 Protection against insects, increased safety, decreased energy costs, and increased home value are just some of the benefits of having a pool screen enclosure.

 Decreased Maintenance and Energy Costs